 The Future Care Group is working with the University of Worcester’s Association for Dementia Studies to implement a new strategy demonstrating its commitment to providing high quality care for all residents living with dementia.

 The Future Care Group has the mission of becoming a leading Care Homes Group in the UK focused on providing the highest standards of care based on the needs and choice of the individuals, offering an active lifestyle in a warm and comfortable environment for residents and staff while adopting innovative concepts for care.

-Julie Taylor, Dementia Lead at the Group, said: “Providing moments of joy for our residents is at the heart of everything we do, because at The Future Care Group we understand how important it is to work alongside you and understand the person within.
+Sue Roberts, Group Head of Quality and Compliance, said: “Providing moments of joy for our residents is at the heart of everything we do, because at The Future Care Group we understand how important it is to work alongside you and understand the person within.

 “We are pleased to be working with the Association for Dementia studies on our strategy which is being implemented across all our homes and will have a positive effect on the well-being of all our residents.”